Nekketsu Saikyō Go-Saurer: Characters

 Kenichi Minezaki is the sixth-grade pilot of Mach Ptera and main pilot of Gosaurer.
 His parents run a sports store named "Minezaki Sports".
-He is an active and cheerful boy who likes to skateboard and is good at sports, but like Jin and Kotaro, he is having academic problem issues.
+He is an active and cheerful boy who likes to skateboard and is good at sports, but like his two Eldran predecessors, he is having academic problem issues.
 He is friends with Saneyasu and Kazutaka with whom he always plays soccer.
 However, he is the most annoying troublemaker who always causes lots of fights with Shinobu, Goro, Taro, or anyone else in school.
 He dreamed that a giant gear crashed onto his home which converted him very strangely after Great Ganbaruger saved Earth months prior.
-It was at this very one time that he was cursed by the Mechanical Empire into a mechanical cyborg for a few days temporarily for some time, but after a brief and bruised battle with the combined lifeforces and powers of the Four Great Machine Kings' new forme, the Machine Great King, he almost died and did return to being his human self.
-After a harsher battle between themselves and the Emperor, the most powerful Kikaijin, he graduated from Harukaze Elementary along with the Saurers.
+It was at this very one time that he was cursed by the Mechanical Empire into a mechanical cyborg for a few days temporarily for some time, but after a brief and bruised battle with the combined lifeforces and powers of the Four Great Machine Kings' new forme, the Machine Great King, he almost died and did return to being his human self with General Takeda's Matter Restoration Device, made by the Defense Force.
+After a harsher battle between themselves and the Emperor, the most powerful Kikaishin, he graduated from Harukaze Elementary along with the Saurers.